What we do

 Prevention and treatment

 An essential component of Alpha Pharma is its biomedical engineering section.
-This is the reason why, since 2015 we have invested in the startup Emtesys and in people engaged in the technical development of projects related to medicine.
+This is the reason why, since 2015 we have invested in startups and in people engaged in the technical development of projects related to medicine.

-Alpha Pharma and Emtesys have always had a clear idea of innovative research and development in biotechnology and personalized medicine.
+Alpha Pharma has always had a clear idea of innovative research and development in biotechnology and personalized medicine.
 This is the reason why they are both working on the development of pharmacogenomics tests aiming at the use of drugs – or combinations of drugs – that will suit you well, according to your own, singular, genetic heritage.

 Hence the company choice to start a collaboration with PersonGene, an innovative startup of the University of Bari, a real local excellence.